Research Lab Autoclave Safety: Sealed Bottles are Bombs

 Research Lab Autoclave Safety Best Practices

-You should never tightly cap a bottles before autoclaving.
+You should never tightly cap a bottles before autoclaving liquid or glassware.
 This might seem elementary—the changes in temperature and pressure in an autoclave obviously will cause fluids to expand—but some techs still persistently claim that sealed Pyrex bottles can reliably survive autoclaving.
 This simply is not the case (unless you’ve invested in an autoclave with a special air ballast feature).

 While dramatic, explosions like these are rare.
 The real danger when operating the autoclave is the heat.
 Steam autoclaves are effective because steam transfers heat very effectively (far better than air and most lab surfaces)—and steam doesn’t know the difference between a flask and your face.
 Stay safe:

 - Wear appropriate PPE (especially a face shield, steam apron, and steam gloves; the vast majority of autoclave injuries can be completely avoided with those three pieces of gear)